 High speed and multi-directional movements are two aspects of athlete’s perception of movement however the ability to absorb force is another big factor, one that simply done can have huge impacts.

 Jumping and landing on both feet, jumping forward and backwards, jumping side to side, jumping with eyes closed and jumping catching a ball are great exercises that don’t require equipment but can be very effective.

-The programmes are essentially about obeying the laws of motor learning and how skills is acquired, all the components are practiced individually before they are put together.
+The programmes are essentially about obeying the laws of motor learning and how skills are acquired, all the components are practised individually before they are put together.

 The experience of the coach is also a very important, oft-overlooked factor, in the rehabilitation process.

 Knowing what an athlete can and can’t do is important.
 A coach should never put an athlete in a position to do something that they are not quite sure they can complete.
 You need to know that when you give it to them they can do it, as if they can’t it can have hugely detrimental effects on their rehab.